Zachary-TWH/mini-raft-db/README.md

 # mini-raft-db

 A small key-value store built on top of a simplified Raft consensus implementation.
 Multiple nodes replicate writes and elect a leader automatically, so the cluster keeps working even if some nodes go down.
+Built from scratch as a learning project to understand the Raft consensus algorithm, not intended for production use.

 ## How it works